Switchboard Victoria is connecting

 Suicide Prevention

-Switchboard is passionately involved in providing dedicated LGBTIQA+ peer-led suicide prevention programs, services and initiatives across Australia.
-We are the national leading organisation providing suicide prevention, intervention and postvention programs to LGBTIQA+ people with a strong emphasis on building community resilience through peer-led and lived experience activities.
-CHARLEE is an online suicide prevention hub designed by LGBTIQA+ lived experience of suicide.
+Switchboard’s Suicide Prevention program puts responding to the challenges of suicide among LGBTIQA+ communities at the core of Switchboard’s work.
+We work nationally to provide suicide prevention, intervention and postvention programs and resources, with an emphasis on building community resilience through peer-led and lived experience activities.
+CHARLEE is an online suicide prevention hub designed by LGBTIQA+ people with lived experience of suicide.

 Rainbow Families